Access to Antipsychotic Medications

 The medications that are reimbursed by the provincial insurance plans must be listed on the Ontario Drug Benefit Formulary.
 The approval process for a medication to be listed on the formulary can take many months, even years.
 The decision about whether to list a medication is based on many factors, including cost, and how well the medication works compared to others that are already available.

 Medications Available in Other Countries

 Sometimes medications are approved for sale in other countries before Canada.
-Therefore you may see advertisements for medications available in the United States on television or in magazines.
+Therefore, you may see advertisements for medications available in the United States on television or in magazines.
 You may also have lived in another country and been receiving a medication there that is not available in Canada.
 It is important to check with your doctor or pharmacist to determine what is available in Canada.
 In many cases medications approved in other countries do come to Canada, but it can take time.
-Doctors in Canada can only prescribe medications approved by Health Canada so it is important for them to know if you have been receiving something in another country that is not available.
-It is not a good idea to order medications over the internet from other locations as you cannot be sure of the quality and safety.
+Doctors in Canada can only prescribe medications approved by Health Canada, so it is important for them to know if you have been receiving something in another country that is not available.
+It is not a good idea to order medications over the internet from other locations as you cannot be sure of their quality and safety

 What Is The Ontario Drug Benefit Formulary?

-The Formulary is a list of approved prescription medications (both generic and brand name products) available in Ontario.
+The formulary is a list of approved prescription medications (both generic and brand name products) available in Ontario.
 It sets the provincial standard for price and quality, and decides what generic medication products can be exchanged for brand name products.

 Drug Plans in Ontario